1Marc/marcgrabanski.com/src/pages/articles/2020-06-23-personal-finance-checklist/index.md

 This year I've went through many personal finance resources.
 The best book I found is [Ramit Sethi's](https://amzn.to/2WXLrDs).

-Here's all the advice I've distilled, boiled down as simply as possible:
+Here's all the advice I've taken, distilled into a simple checklist:

 ## Pay Down High-Interest Debts, First